Building Safety Act 2022

 A core pillar of the BSA 2022 is the "Golden Thread" of information.
 This mandates that accurate, up-to-date digital records of a building's safety systems are maintained from design and construction through to occupation and maintenance.

-At Fire Stopping Birmingham, our end-to-end process is built around the Golden Thread.
+At QSD Fire Systems, our end-to-end process is built around the Golden Thread.
 We provide complete, transparent documentation at every stage:

 2026 Updates: Care Homes & BS 9991